xlwings/xlwings/docs/command_line.rst

 .. code:: console

-    addin               Run "xlwings addin install" to install the Excel add- in by copying it to the XLSTART folder.
+    addin               Run "xlwings addin install" to install the Excel add- in (will be copied to the XLSTART folder).
 Instead of "install" you can also use "update", "remove" or "status".
 Note that this command may take a while.
                         (New in 0.6.0)
-    quickstart          Run "xlwings quickstart myproject" to create a folder called "myproject" in the current directory with an Excel file and a Python file, ready to be used. runpython           macOS only: run "xlwings runpython install" if you want to enable the RunPython calls without installing the add-in.
+    quickstart          Run "xlwings quickstart myproject" to create a folder called "myproject" in the current directory with an Excel file and a Python file, ready to be used.
+Use the "--standalone" flag to embed all VBA code in the Excel file and make it work without the xlwings add- in.
+    runpython           macOS only: run "xlwings runpython install" if you want to enable the RunPython calls without installing the add-in.
 This will create the following file: